 - Doxazosin (Cardura)

-In severe cases, surgery to cut the nerves that open and close blood vessels may be done.
+In severe cases, patients may require surgery to cut the nerves that open and close blood vessels.

 Complementary and Alternative Therapies

-Be sure to let all your doctors know about any herbs, supplements, or alternative therapies you are using.
+Be sure to tell your doctors about any herbs, supplements, or alternative therapies you are using.
 Some complementary and alternative medicine (CAM) therapies can interfere with conventional medical therapies.
-Work with a doctor who is experienced in CAM therapies to find the right mix of treatments for you.
+Work with a doctor who is experienced in CAM therapies to find the combination of treatments that is right for you.

 Avoid caffeine and alcohol, and get regular exercise.
 These supplements may help:

-- Omega-3 fatty acids, found in fish oil (1,500 mg two to three times per day), may reduce symptoms in people with primary Raynaud's, according to one study.
+- Omega-3 fatty acids, found in fish oil, may reduce symptoms in people with primary Raynaud's, according to one study.
 Fish oil did not reduce symptoms in people who had secondary Raynaud's.
-High doses of fish oil can increase your risk of bleeding, so ask your doctor before taking it -- especially if you already take blood-thinners such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+High doses of fish oil can increase your risk of bleeding.
+So ask your doctor before taking it, especially if you already take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.

-- Evening primrose oil (EPO, 3 to 6 g per day) contains a different type of fatty acid that stops the body from making chemicals that narrow blood vessels.
+- Evening primrose oil (EPO).
+EPO contains a different type of fatty acid that stops the body from making chemicals that narrow blood vessels.
 In one study, people with Raynaud's who took EPO had fewer and less severe attacks compared to those who took placebo.
 More research is needed, however.
 People who have a history of seizures should not take EPO.
-EPO can increase your risk of bleeding, so ask your doctor before taking it -- especially if you already take blood-thinners.
+EPO can increase your risk of bleeding.
+So ask your doctor before taking it, especially if you already take blood thinners.

 - Inositol hexaniacinate, a form of vitamin B3 or niacin, may reduce frequency of Raynaud's attacks.
 In studies, people took high doses of inositol hexaniacinate, which can be dangerous if not monitored by a doctor.
 If you want to try inositol hexaniacinate, ask your doctor to determine the right dose for you.

-- Magnesium (200 mg three times per day) opens up blood vessels.
-Some doctors suggest taking a magnesium supplement, although there are no scientific studies to see whether it works.
+- Magnesium opens up blood vessels.
+Some doctors suggest taking a magnesium supplement, although there are no scientific studies to show it works.
 Take with meals and reduce dose if diarrhea occurs.
 Magnesium can interact with a number of medications, including antibiotics, drugs used to treat high blood pressure, and drugs used to treat osteoporosis.
 Ask your doctor before taking a magnesium supplement.

 Tell your doctor if you are pregnant or nursing before taking any herbs.

-Ginkgo (Ginkgo biloba) 120 - 160 mg per day -- can open up blood vessels and increase circulation in the fingers.
-One preliminary study found that people with Raynaud's who took 160 mg of ginkgo per day has less pain.
-Talk to your health care provider before taking ginkgo.
+Ginkgo (Ginkgo biloba).
+Can open up blood vessels and increase circulation in the fingers.
+One preliminary study found that people with Raynaud's who took 160 mg of ginkgo per day had less pain.
+Talk to your doctor before taking ginkgo.
 DO NOT take ginkgo if you have a history of seizures.
 Ginkgo can interact with several herbs and medications, and can increase your risk of bleeding, especially if you take blood thinners.
 There's some concern that Ginkgo can negatively impact fertility.
 In extremely high doses, Ginkgo has also been linked to cancers in animals.
 Speak to your doctor.